In my opinion the Travel Scope 70 is an entry-level telescope for those on-the-go or for a beginner user.

 This Celestron Scope is made with ultimate portability in mind, so essentially, it’s designed for any observer who does a lot of traveling with their scope.
 This could mean anything from traveling across the country and globe-trotting to hikes, camping, and other sites in which you’d need to travel to get there.

-There are several factors in which you can judge the Travel Scope: portability for travel, daytime viewing, as a spotting scope, astronomical scope, and wildlife scope.
+There are several factors in which I judge the Travel Scope: portability for travel, daytime viewing, as a spotting scope, astronomical scope, and wildlife scope.
 It has a lot to live up to and having been priced under $100, expectations shouldn’t be set too high.

-The Travel Scope 70 is an excellent daytime scope when you need it for terrestrial viewing for activities like spotting rifle and archery groupings at the range and observing wildlife activity from a distance.
+The Travel Scope 70 is one of my favorite telescopes under $100 and is an excellent daytime scope when you need it for terrestrial viewing for activities like spotting rifle and archery groupings at the range and observing wildlife activity from a distance.
 For birdwatching, there is some chromatic aberration that limits this observation for professional use or photography, but it suffices for the amateur birder.
 As a nighttime scope for casual astronomical use, expect reasonable performance for lunar, planetary, and open star clusters.

 Features & Benefits